-Note: Be sure locks are fully released.
-The room will not extend or retract if the locks are protruding more than 1/4", and you will hear the slideout hydraulic pump running in idle/bypass mode when attempting to extend or retract room.
+NOTE: Be sure locks are fully released before attempting to extend or retract room.
+If the latch mechanisms are protruding more than 1/4", the room will not extend or retract and the slideout hydraulic pump will run in idle/bypass mode.